What is the process for matching fellows and startups?

 We all want this to work out, but what if it doesn’t?
 Is this employment at will?

-The Community Foundation of Southeast Michigan provides funding for the program; the organization has ‘Michigan’ in their name.
-In the event that your start-up company moves outside of the state, your fellow should have the option to stay in Michigan and work remotely, but if they leave the state the compensation subsidy from the fellowship will not be fully executed.
+In the event that your startup company moves outside of the state, your fellow should have the option to stay in Michigan and work remotely, but if they leave the state the compensation subsidy from the fellowship will not be fully executed.

 Who from the Hacker Fellows program will be my point of contact for company inquiries?